PairRE: Knowledge Graph Embeddings via Paired Relation Vectors: Related Work

 Neural networks based methods, e.g., convolution neural networks \cite{dettmers2018convolutional}, graph convolutional networks \cite{schlichtkrull2018modeling} show promising performances.
 However, they are difficult to analyze as they work as a black box.

 \textbf{Encoding Subrelation}.
-Existing methods encode subrelations mainly by utilizing first order logic rules.
-One way is to augment knowledge graphs with grounding of the rules, including subrelation rules.
-RUGE \cite{guo2018knowledge} and pLogictNet \cite{qu2019probabilistic} are two representative works.
-These methods are not efficient or able to guarantee the subrelations in completed knowledge graph.
+Existing methods encode subrelation by utilizing first order logic rules.
+One way is to augment knowledge graphs with grounding of rules, including subrelation rules \cite{guo2018knowledge, qu2019probabilistic}.
 The other way is adding constraints on entity and relation representations, e.g., ComplEx-NNE-AER and SimplE$^+$.
-These methods enrich the expressiveness of knowledge graph methods with relatively low cost.
+The second way enriches the models' expressiveness with relatively low cost.
 In this paper, we show that PairRE can encode subrelation with constraints on relation representations while keeping the ability to encode symmetry/antisymmetry, inverse and composition relations.